decipher3114/Revancify/README.md

 # Revancify
-A simple and direct Revanced Installer script.
+A TUI wrapper for Revanced patcher.
-It uses Revanced CLI to build Revanced Apps.

-### Note:
+Supports apps that are available of "apkmirror.com".

-Download Termux from Github or FDroid.
+> Note: Download Termux from Github or FDroid.
 Termux app available on playstore is not maintained.

 # Installation
 1. Open Termux.